 Success Tips & Tricks

-- High quality Oolong tea – flavour is given by the tea, so it’s important to use good tea leaves.
-See my notes on Types of Oolong Tea for more details.
+- High quality Oolong tea – it’s important to use good tea leaves.
+See my notes on Types of Oolong Tea.

-- Full fat milk – is highly recommended in this recipe.
-Whole milk makes a much creamier and smoother milk tea compared to skimmed or semi-skimmed.
+- Full fat milk – Whole milk makes a much creamier and smoother milk tea compared to skimmed or semi-skimmed.

-- Serve fresh – for the best flavour I recommend drinking this milk tea as soon as it’s prepared.
-Soaking tapioca pearls in liquid for longer than 1-2 hours will make them too soggy and unpleasant.
+- Serve fresh – for the best flavor I recommend drinking this milk tea as soon as it’s prepared.
+Leaving cooked tapioca pearls for longer than 1-2 hours will make them too soggy and unpleasant.

 Frequently asked questions